 When using accelerometer data, we measure but what we really want to know is the actual acceleration before scale factors, biases, and misalignment distort the measurement.
 That is, we want to take the measurement and extract the term .
 Solving, we get

 where is defined as the corrected accelerometer measurement vector.
 In order to obtain the best accuracy, the terms , , and should be determined experimentally over the full operating temperature of the sensor.
-At the time of writing, the UM6 and the UM6-LT are not calibrated in-factory so that costs can be kept low.
-However, new products are scheduled for release in Q2 2013 that will come factory-calibrated for the best possible output accuracy.
+At the time of writing, the UM7 and the UM7-LT are not calibrated in-factory so that costs can be kept low.
+The GP9 is fully calibrated over temperature.

 3. Rate Gyros